Maaz-khan-001/Observer_Pattern/README.md

+Attention: Video file is uploaded by the name of LabTask.mp4

 What is the Observer Pattern?

 The Observer Pattern is a behavioral design pattern that establishes a one-to-many dependency between objects.
 When one object (the Subject) changes state, all its dependent objects (Observers) are notified and updated automatically.